gnu-user/orwell/README.md

 Background
 ------------------------------

-Orwell uses the excellent [Bouncy Castle](http://www.bouncycastle.org/java.html) library as a basis for much of the functionality provided, with enhancements made to improve the security of the block ciphers used.
+Orwell uses [Stripped Castle](https://github.com/gnu-user/strippedcastle), which is a modified version of the the excellent [Bouncy Castle](http://www.bouncycastle.org/java.html) library as a basis for much of the functionality provided.
+Stripped Castle is the same as Bouncy Castle, just with slight enhancements made to support using Bouncy Castle on Android and to improve the security of the block ciphers used.

 Security